micros24/linux-xanmod-bore/README.md

 - Enabled tracers in kernel options.
 - Glitched patches from Frogging Family.
 - Disabled NUMA by default (can be enabled).
-- Disabled kernel debugging by default (can be enabled).
 - Disabled memory hotplug and non-PC kernel features.
 Desktop users usually don't use these features.
 - Choose your tickrate HZ from 1000, 500, 300, or 100.
 (500 is default).
 - Choose your tickrate handling from tickless, idle, or constant (tickless is default).